humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-08-15-setting-up-ssl-on-an-amazon-elastic-load-balancer.md

 When setting this up in production, I noticed an interesting wrinkle with our Play server.
 I had it set up with `XForwardedSupport=127.0.0.1` to enable the use of `X-Forwarded-*` headers with Apache<sup>[4]</sup> in our integration environment.
 When I put this into production, I started getting all kinds of errors.
 The problem is that the `X-Forwarded-For` header is set by the ELB to be the ELB IP address rather than the Apache IP address (Apache is still used on the front end servers to front Play).
 The result was that Play was not allowing requests through.

 I disabled `XForwardedSupport` in production only, figuring I would go back and solve that problem later.
-As it turned out, I actually didn&#8217;t need to do anything else.
+As it turned out, I actually didn't need to do anything else.
 My first test and production works correctly and `request.secure` was already returning the correct value.
 Upon looking at the source code, it appears that `XForwardedSupport` only affects the values of `request.host` and `request.remoteAddress`.

 ## Conclusion

-The process of setting up SSL on an Amazon elastic load balancer isn&#8217;t as straightforward as it seems from the simple dialog.
+The process of setting up SSL on an Amazon elastic load balancer isn't as straightforward as it seems from the simple dialog.
 I spent several hours scouring the Internet for tips on how to deal with certificates on an ELB.
 I hope that this post saves you some time when setting up SSL on an ELB.

 ## References